-We have audited the accompanying financial report of Campsie RSL Sub-Branch Club Limited (the Company) and its Controlled Entities (the consolidated entities), which comprises the statement of financial position as at 31 December 2022, the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, notes comprising a summary of significant accounting policies and other explanatory information, and the directors' declaration.
+We have audited the accompanying financial report of Campsie RSL Sub-Branch Club Limited (the Company) and its subsidiaries (collectively the Group), which comprises the consolidated statement of financial position as at 31 December 2023, the consolidated statement of profit or loss and other comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, notes comprising a summary of significant accounting policies and other explanatory information, and the directors' declaration.

-In our opinion, the financial report of Campsie RSL Sub-Branch Club Limited and its Controlled Entities is in accordance with the Corporations Act 2001, including:
+In our opinion, the accompanying financial report of the Group is in accordance with the Corporations Act 2001, including:

 - (i).
-Giving a true and fair view of the Group's financial position as at 31 December 2022 and of its financial performance for the year ended on that date; and - (ii).
-Complying with Australian Accounting Standards Reduced Disclosure Requirements and the Corporations Regulations 2001.
+Giving a true and fair view of the consolidated financial position of the Group as at 31 December 2023 and of its financial performance for the year ended on that date; and - (ii).
+Complying with Australian Accounting Standards Simplified Disclosures and the Corporations Regulations 2001.